Chris Cornell: 1998–2000 and 2006–2017: Solo career

-Though not officially released onto CD, an hour-long acoustic concert Cornell performed on September 7, 2006, at O-Baren in Stockholm, is widely available for download under the title Chris Cornell: Unplugged in Sweden.
+Though not officially released on CD, an hour-long acoustic concert Cornell performed on September 7, 2006, at O-Baren in Stockholm, is widely available for download under the title Chris Cornell: Unplugged in Sweden.
 A promotional CD for his solo album, Carry On, was released in March 2007, titled The Roads We Choose – A Retrospective.
 The 17-song CD included songs from Soundgarden, Temple of the Dog, Audioslave and Cornell's solo work.

 On June 5, 2007, Cornell released his second solo album, Carry On, produced by Steve Lillywhite.
 It debuted at number 17 on the American Billboard charts.
 Among the artists who accompanied him on his second solo release was friend Gary Lucas, who contributed acoustic guitar to some of the tracks.
 Cornell stated that he was always writing, and that there were some songs that he was not able to put onto an Audioslave album.
 While recording his second solo album, Cornell was involved in a motorcycle accident.
 He was apparently "rear-ended by a truck in Studio City, Los Angeles while riding his motorcycle" and "catapulted 20 feet into the air."
-He was able to walk away from the accident, but had severe cuts and bruises.
+He was able to walk away from the accident but had severe cuts and bruises.
 He returned to the studio later that day.

-In 2007, Cornell appeared as support to Aerosmith on at least two legs of their 2007 world tour—Dublin, London, and Hyde Park—and to Linkin Park in Australia and New Zealand.
-These shows formed part of his own ongoing world tour which began in April 2007 and continued into 2008 and 2009.
-Cornell described his touring band—comprising guitarists Yogi Lonich and Peter Thorn, bassist Corey McCormick and drummer Jason Sutter—as "musicians that could get the whole picture" playing music by Soundgarden and Audioslave, as well as his solo material.
+In 2007, Cornell appeared as a supporting act to Aerosmith on at least two legs of their 2007 world tour—Dublin, London, and Hyde Park—and to Linkin Park in Australia and New Zealand.
+These shows formed part of his own ongoing world tour, which began in April 2007 and continued into 2008 and 2009.
+Cornell described his touring band—comprising guitarists Yogi Lonich and Peter Thorn, bassist Corey McCormick and drummer Jason Sutter—as "musicians that could get the whole picture", playing music by Soundgarden and Audioslave, as well as his solo material.

-In 2008, Cornell was featured on the Main Stage of Linkin Park's Projekt Revolution tour.
-Throughout the tour, Cornell collaborated with Linkin Park's Chester Bennington while performing "Hunger Strike", and with Street Drum Corps for a number of his Soundgarden tracks.
-While Linkin Park would perform their Grammy-winning song "Crawling", he would appear on stage singing the second verse of the song, the outro, and harmonies Aaron Lewis provided for the Reanimation version.
+In 2008, Cornell was featured on the main stage of Linkin Park's Projekt Revolution tour.
+While touring with the band, he teamed up with lead vocalist Chester Bennington to perform Temple of the Dog's "Hunger Strike", and with Street Drum Corps for a number of Soundgarden tracks.
+Cornell also joined Linkin Park on stage to sing the second verse of their Grammy-winning song "Crawling".

-Cornell worked with producer Timbaland on his studio album Scream, which was released on March 10, 2009.
-Timbaland has referred to the recording sessions as "The best work I've done in my career," and predicted that Cornell will be the "first rock star in the club".
-Cornell called the new album "a highlight of my career".
+Cornell collaborated with producer Timbaland on his next studio album, Scream, which was released on March 10, 2009.
+Timbaland has referred to the recording sessions as "The best work I've done in my career" and predicted that Cornell would be the "first rock star in the club".
+Cornell described Scream as "a highlight of my career".
 The album was largely panned by critics, but was the highest-charting album of Cornell's solo career, reaching No. 10 on the Billboard 200.